 You won’t find these at every fish market all year long.
 Some are seasonal and some are probably regional.
 When I went to the Canary Islands a couple of years ago, the selection of fish was pretty different than what you’d get in Madrid or Barcelona.

 But then again, the Canaries are a two hour flight to the south, so you have these strange deserty-looking fish down there.

 About the word “rape” meaning monkfish, yeah, it’s a fish.
-Occasionally someone will post a picture from their local fishmonger as a joke saying “OMG rape 12,99 a kilo”.
+Occasionally some guiri who just got to town will post a picture from their local fishmonger as a joke saying “OMG rape 12,99 a kilo”.
 Um.
 Okay.
 Good one, I guess.
 In any case, just keep in mind that the pronunciation is two syllables and uses the full Spanish vowels: ra – pe.